EugeneOw/trading/README.md

 ---
 ## Usage
 1. **Set Up API Keys:**
-    - Obtain an API key for the **Oanda API** and configure it in the project.
+    - Get an API key for the **Oanda API** and configure it in the project.
     - Configure the **Gemini API** for financial news scraping.

 2. **Run the Trading Agent**